oracle-livelabs/database/db-operator-with-cicd/5-make-feature/application-changes.md

      </copy>
      ```

-     <strong style="color: #C74634">Note</strong>: Notice that the name of this new resource matches a part of the name of the branch you created earlier.
+     > **Note:** Notice that the name of this new resource matches a part of the name of the branch you created earlier.
 This is because Jenkins is setup to use that to identify the environment.

 3. Once the isolated database environment is fully provisioned, you can retrieve the details to connect to that specific environment's database: